OSGeo/OSGeoLive-doc/doc/quickstart/hyperv_quickstart.rst

 :License: Creative Commons Attribution-ShareAlike 3.0 Unported  (CC BY-SA 3.0)

 ********************************************************************************
-OSGeoLive Quickstart for Running in a Hyper-V Virtual Machine
+Running in a Hyper-V Virtual Machine
 ********************************************************************************

 This Quick Start describes how to run OSGeoLive using Hyper-V, Microsoft's virtualisation software.
 For other methods, follow links from the "See Also" section below.